sbruce23/mEBA/README.md

 4. Run the entire R script to produce visualizations of the simulated time series, test statistics, bootstrap p-values, and estimated frequency band structure.

 ## EEG analysis
+R script provided to reproduce elements of the EEG data analysis presented in the manuscript (specifically Figures 1, 3, and 4).
+As in the simulated examples, all that is needed is to update the file path in the `setwd()` function in the R script to point to the directory containing the files on your local.
+Then the entire script can be run to reproduce visualizations and results.